Peter Zeman

 research

-- Symmetries of discrete objects, in particular the graph isomorphism problem, automorphism groups of graphs, Weisfeiler-Leman dimension.
+- Symmetries of discrete objects, especially the graph isomorphism problem, automorphism groups of graphs, Weisfeiler-Leman dimension.

 news